aghamiri98/Dictionary/README.md

 it's simple and powerful dictionary

 * Work with Room database and Pre-populate db in Assets.
-* use LiveData for communicate activity and db.
+* use ViewModel for communicate activity and Repository.
+* use LiveData for Observe data change.
 * real time search with textWatcher interface.
 * use kotlin Extension Function for Log And RecyclerView layoutManager.